dantheman213/ocean-sql-profiler/README.md

 logging_collector = on
 ````
 * Restart PostgreSQL
-* Find where pg_log and the newly made LOG file has been created
+* Find where the pg_log directory is and where the newly made 'commands' LOG file has been created
 * If examining a log on a remote server, virtual machine, vagrant/docker install you will need to mount the log file locally and then select it as a local file.
 * Begin using the monitoring tool!